Left-orderability in Dehn fillings of pseudo-Anosov mapping tori: Foliations associated to admissible systems of arcs

 \begin{THM}[\cite{Z26}] Let $s_i \in J_i \cap (\Q \cup \{\infty\})$ for each $1 \leqslant i \leqslant r$, and let $\s$ denote the multislope $(s_1,\ldots,s_r)$.
 Then the branched surface $B'_\alpha$ fully carries an essential lamination $\Ll'_\alpha$ which intersects each $T_i$ in a union of parallel simple closed curves of slope $s_i$, and $\Ll'_\alpha$ extends to a foliation $\F'_\alpha$ with $\F'_\alpha \mid_{T_i}$ a foliation by simple closed curves of slope $s_i$.
 In particular, the foliation $\F'_\alpha$ extends to a co-orientable taut foliation $\F'_\alpha(\s)$ of $M(\s)$. \end{THM}

-\begin{rmk} The construction in \cite{Z26} is described using a specific admissible system of arcs given in \cite[Construction 3.2]{Z26}.
-In fact, this construction does not depend on this particular choice, and works for any admissible system of arcs. \end{rmk}
+\begin{rmk} Although the construction in \cite{Z26} is carried out using the particular system of arcs chosen in~\cite[Construction 3.2]{Z26}, the arguments there only use the properties listed in Definition \ref{system of arcs}.
+Thus the conclusions summarized in Theorem \ref{thm: construction from branched surface} hold for every admissible system of arcs $\alpha$ with respect to $(\Sigma,\varphi)$. \end{rmk}